 The following is not yet fully implemented in the model and hence only GRIDC=RECT is active.

 The model user can specify that the grid can be interpreted as trapezoidal rather than rectangular.
-Trapezoidal cells have the advantage of smoother water level change especially in a river leading to faster run times and stability.
+Trapezoidal cells have the advantage of smoother water level change, especially in a river, leading to faster run times and stability.
 The computational grid system traditionally used by CE-QUAL-W2 was a rectangular grid system, a basic cross-section of which is show in Figure 5.
 This grid system is ideal for waterbodies characterized by gradual changes in surface area with depth, such as lakes, reservoirs, and some larger rivers.
 In cases where small changes in water elevation result in large changes in surface area, however, the rectangular grid system can lead to numerical instability issues that require low maximum time steps and can impact processes on the air-water interface.
-Two possible solutions to make the layer change smoother is illustrated in Figure 6.
+Two possible solutions to make the layer change smoother are illustrated in Figure 6.
 The first approach involves decreasing layer thickness to create a more gradually sloping shoreline.
 This would entail increasing the number of layers which could considerably increase computational time.
 The second approach involves converting the rectangular grid to a trapezoidal grid.
 This solution not only results in increased stability and more realistic bank geometry, but it also allows for smooth changes in surface area while maintaining the same volume-elevation relationship in the channel as the original rectangular grid.
 (This approach makes it possible to “retrofit” older models without the necessity of recreating all the bathymetry and grid files.)